 Address1428 Post Alley, Seattle, WA 98101-2034, USA

 The Gum Wall is probably the most disgusting attraction in all of Washington state.
 It’s exactly what it sounds like.
 Passers-by have been sticking wads of gum to this wall since the early 1990s and now there is gum as far as the eye can see.
 You’ll spot some gum shapes in the mess as well—gum hearts, gum smiley faces.
 Add your own gum, if you please.

 Ye Olde Curiosity Shop is part of the touristy strip along Seattle’s waterfront.
 The shop sells fun novelties, curiosities and Seattle souvenirs, but also functions as a bit of a museum.
 The store is home to a number of very cool antiques from narwhal tusks to totem poles to two mummies—Sylvester and Sylvia.
-Sylvia was found in a cave in Central America, but was likely a European immigrant.
+Sylvia was found in a cave in Central America but was likely a European immigrant.
 She was naturally preserved and looks a bit scarier than Sylvester.
-Sylvester is one of the best preserved mummies anywhere and UW Medical Center scientists discovered he was purposefully preserved with an arsenic solution sometime over 100 years ago.
+Sylvester is one of the best-preserved mummies anywhere.
+UW Medical Center scientists discovered he was purposefully preserved with an arsenic solution over 100 years ago.